Joint Pruning and Channel-wise Mixed-Precision Quantization for Efficient Deep Neural Networks: Background

 ~ Orthogonal to quantization, another key optimization for DNN compression and inference speed-up is pruning~\cite{pruning_survey}.
 While quantization works at the operand representation level, pruning involves reducing the size of DNNs by selectively removing a subset of their parameters.
 Pruning techniques can be classified based on the granularity of the subsets to be removed and on the selection scheme employed to decide which subsets to eliminate.

-The granularity identifies the two main pruning approaches, i.e., \textit{unstructured} and \textit{structured}.
+According to the pruning granularity, two main approaches can be identified, i.e., \textit{unstructured} and \textit{structured}.
 Unstructured pruning considers the removal of single weights.
 This approach leads to the largest theoretical reduction of parameters and operations without accuracy loss, reaching values as high as 90\%~\cite{deep_compression}.
 However, it leads to sparsely connected networks that cannot be easily accelerated in hardware, especially on general-purpose platforms, without adding a significant overhead~\cite{scalpel,pruning_survey}.
 In fact, sparse computations make it complex to achieve high utilization on parallel hardware and damage the regularity and locality of memory access patterns, resulting in worse cache behaviour~\cite{scalpel}.

 Structured pruning refers to those approaches that remove weights with some regularity, e.g., in blocks, or that eliminate entire neurons, channels or filters.
-While block-wise and block-balanced pruning still require hardware support to be effectively accelerated~\cite{pruning_survey}, channel-/ filter-wise pruning leads to compressed architectures where the associative and distributive properties of linear algebra can be used to transform them into smaller dense structures~\cite{pruning_survey}, thus solving the main drawback of the unstructured approaches.
+While block-wise and block-balanced pruning still require hardware support to be effectively accelerated~\cite{pruning_survey}, channel-/filter-wise pruning leads to compressed architectures where the associative and distributive properties of linear algebra can be used to transform them into smaller dense structures~\cite{pruning_survey}, thus solving the main drawback of the unstructured approaches.
 The deployment of the obtained networks is straightforward and does not incur any overhead, nor needs special hardware/software support.
 The main disadvantage is represented by the worse achievable trade-off between task performance degradation and compression~\cite{deep_compression}.